umanovskis/baremetal-arm/doc/08_scheduling.md

 the left side will evaluate to `31`, and the `if` will evaluate to false.

 Mathematically speaking, unsigned integers in C implement arithmetics modulo the type's maximum value plus one.
 So a `uint8_t`, holding the maximum value `255`, performs all operations modulo `256`.
 Importantly, only unsigned integers have overflow behavior that is guaranteed by the C standard.
 Signed integer overflow is undefined behavior, and you should avoid writing code that relies on signed integer overflows.

+Life is good when you have a working scheduler, and indeed this kind of simple scheduler is pretty similar to what some embedded systems run in the real world.
+There are small improvements that can be made to the scheduler without fundamentally changing it, such as allowing each task to have a priority, so that the highest-priority task would be chosen at times when multiple tasks wish to run, such as at systime `10000` above.
+Note the low memory overhead of this scheduler.
+It uses 1 byte for the `table_idx` variable and creates a 12-byte task descriptor for each task.
+This kind of memory use is one of the reasons why such simple cooperative schedulers are a valid choice for resource-constrained embedded systems.

+It is also easy to introduce some problems that a cooperative scheduler won't be able to manage well.
+For example, create a third task that just runs a `while (1);` loop.
+The scheduler will run the task and the system will hang with no hope of recovery.
+In a real system, a watchdog would probably be configured and reset everything, but a reset loop is not much better than a plain hang.

+## Summary

+In this chapter, we've looked at the simplest way of making a bare-metal system perform some useful work on a schedule.
+Doing this required a small new driver, and we built an abstract system time on top of it.
+From there, it was just a few more steps to have a working scheduler that runs predefined tasks on a predefined schedule.

+A real-world cooperative scheduler would be slightly more complex, but not by much.
+For all its simplicity, a cooperative scheduler is appropriate in simple embedded systems that don't have to quickly react to external input, and have well-known tasks that don't interfere with one another and aren't expected to run for long.
+At the same time, the scheduler is anything but robust - a single error in a task can cause it to hang permanently.

+We also saw how overflow errors are easy to introduce, and happen to often be associated with timing code.

 ## Preemptive scheduler